Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Holographic QCD model from -dilaton gravity

-This dilaton field \eqref{dilaton} was also used \cite{Ballon-Bayona:2024yuz}.
-Note that we have considered $\ell = k = 1$ in \eqref{dilatonstarobinsky} for simplicity reasons.
-Since the differential equation \eqref{eqstarobinsky4} has a non-trivial dependence on $\alpha$ and the radial coordinate, it is necessary to solve the integral numerically.
-Our results will therefore be given in terms of $z$ and $\alpha$.
-The left plot of Fig.~\ref{Plot:DilatonWarpfactor} shows the dilaton field for some values of the Starobinsky parameter $\alpha$.
+Since the differential equation~\eqref{eqstarobinsky4} exhibits a nontrivial dependence on both $\alpha$ and the radial coordinate, its solution must be obtained numerically.
+Consequently, our results will be expressed as functions of $z$ and $\alpha$.
+The left plot of Fig.~\ref{Plot:DilatonWarpfactor} displays the dilaton field for representative values of the Starobinsky parameter $\alpha$.